14 of the Most Beautiful Places to Visit in Thailand

 Doi Inthanon National Park

-4/16Home to the striking King and Queen Pagodas, a series of nature trails and even sakura blossoms if you time your trip right (February is your best bet), and Thailand’s tallest peak Doi Inthanon, this region is an area that punches well above its weight.
-The national park is about a three-hour drive south-west of Chiang Mai, so extend your stay with a night at Chiang Mai Elephant Friends – a five-bungalow resort that’s dedicated to the conservation of elephants – before lacing up your hiking boots and taking advantage of the natural splendour on offer here.
+4/15Home to the striking King and Queen Pagodas, Thailand’s tallest peak (Doi Inthanon), a series of nature trails and even sakura blossoms, if you time your trip around February, this region punches well above its weight.
+The national park is about a 90-minute drive south-west of Chiang Mai and you can extend your stay with a night at Chiang Mai Elephant Friends – a multi bungalow resort that’s dedicated to the conservation of elephants – before lacing up your hiking boots and taking advantage of the natural splendour on offer here.

 Image credit: Alamy